-Try out these DIY projects for energy savings.
+Try out these DIY projects for energy efficiency savings.

-Install and properly use a programmable thermostat: A programmable thermostat is one of the best ways to save energy all year long.
+Install and properly use a programmable thermostat: A programmable thermostat is also energy efficiency 101.
+Because it’s one of the best ways to save energy all year long.
 Use it to automatically lower your air conditioning and heating when you don’t need it.
 Raising the temperature seven degrees when no one’s home and four degrees at bedtime during the summer, along with proper programming in the winter, can save you more than $180 annually.

 HVAC Maintenance: When was the last time you checked to make sure that your HVAC system was working properly?
 A few simple moves will make sure that your system is working efficiently.

 1. Check your air filter every month, changing it whenever it is dirty (at least every 3 months).
 Dirty filters block air flow, making your system work harder to keep your house cool.